sigigrau/GettingAndCleaningData/README.md

-Getting and cleaning data
+Getting and cleaning data course project
 ===================

-Getting and cleaning data course project
+Getting and cleaning data is part of the Data Science Specialization offered by Johns Hopkins University on Coursera.